-It is most often used in public utility pricing, product tailoring like designing jewellery, and in government contracts, which has received criticism for encouraging wasteful expenses.
+Markup is most often used in public utility pricing, product tailoring like designing jewelry, and in government contracts, which has received criticism for encouraging wasteful expenses.
 In another scenario, maintained markup is used goods don't sell and prices have to be reduced.

-In order to determine the cost on which you plan on marking up, the fixed cost and the variable cost are determined for an assumed quantity and a portion is added depending on the planned rate of return.
+In order to determine the cost on which you plan for markup pricing, the fixed cost and the variable cost are determined for an assumed quantity and a portion is added depending on the planned rate of return.
 When calculated at a good level the price equation is as follows:

 P = AVC + AFC + X/Q

 AVC is the average variable cost